anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

-This script plots the build sizes based on the resulting `doc-eval-build-sizes-<transport>.json`s of the [`collect_build_sizes.py`](#collect_build_sizespy) script as depicted in Figure 8 of our paper and stores them as SVG and PDF files in `DATAPATH`.
+This script plots the build sizes based on the resulting `doc-eval-build-sizes-<transport>.json`s of the [`collect_build_sizes.py`](#collect_build_sizespy) script as depicted in Figure 8 of our paper and stores the plots as SVG and PDF files in `DATAPATH`.

 Examples of the output can be seen below: